 “VA’s use of the residual income qualifier shows that VA is the only institution that is looking at a mortgage loan the proper way.”

-In this world of loan prospector “ACCEPT” cases where the debt to income ratio on some cases is 65% or more on gross income no less!), shouldn’t there be something left over to pay other bills?
+In this world of loan prospector “ACCEPT” cases where the debt to income ratio in some cases is 65% or more on gross income no less!), shouldn’t there be something left over to pay other bills?

 VA’s general guideline for debt ratio is 41%.
-This does not mean that a debt ratio above 41% will not be approved.
+This does not mean a debt ratio above 41% will not be approved.
 Numerous VA loans are approved well beyond a 41% debt ratio.

 Likewise, the fact that VA has a residual income guideline doesn’t mean a loan won’t be approved if the residual income is marginal.
-It is a tool used to review the veteran’s ability to pay “other” bills.
+It is a tool to review the veteran’s ability to pay “other” bills.
 The residual income tables follow on the next page.

 Residual Income Guidelines